-Students successfully completing NUR 101 and demonstrating successful verification of the listed skills may be eligible to apply to the NC Board of Nursing for listing as a Nurse Aide II.
+Students successfully completing NUR 101 (NUR 110 and NUR 120 effective spring 2020) and demonstrating successful verification of the listed skills may be eligible to apply to the NC Board of Nursing for listing as a Nurse Aide II.
 An application, program chair verification, and a fee must be submitted to the North Carolina Board of Nursing by the applicant.